priyadarsh99/MachineLearning-Projects/README.md

 2.)
 AUTOMOBILE PROJECT USING LINEAR REGRESSION

 3.)
-Titanic Project Using Logistic Regression (Dealing with missing values by removing those rows)
+Titanic Project Using Logistic Regression as well as SVM Model .(Note: Dealing with missing values by removing those rows)